 Business Intelligence (BI) Services

 Business Intelligence (BI) services have recently seen an explosion of innovation and choices for business owners and entrepreneurs.
 So many choices, in fact, that many companies aren’t sure which business intelligence company to use.
-To help offer you a solution, we’ve compiled a list of 12 Business Intelligence companies of 2015.
+To help offer you a solution, we’ve compiled a list of 12 Business Intelligence companies.
 The aim was to find the most useful, cost effective companies with a proven track record and promising client list.
-We researched companies through a number of channels such as Analysts, Forums, Social Media as well as Search Engines and have concluded that we have identified the most discussed and promising companies in the field of Business Intelligence in 2015.
+We researched companies through a number of channels such as Analysts, Forums, Social Media as well as Search Engines and have concluded that we have identified the most discussed and promising companies in the field of Business Intelligence.
 While every corporate strategy is different and each piece of BI software has its cost and benefits, these 12 seem to be some of the most popular and highest functioning at the moment.

 Tableau has been around since 2003.
-Thier BI software is high-speed and user-friendly, allowing new users to create their own dashboards in minutes.
+Their BI software is high-speed and user-friendly, allowing new users to create their own dashboards in minutes.
 Corporate giants like Bank of America, Coca-Cola and Walmart have used Tableau software.

 Domo was founded in 2010.
 Domo’s intuitive platform allows user to quickly access relevant data and business intelligence information in one place.
 Domo has most notably provided services to National Geographic and eBay.

 Birst started in 2004.
 Birst BI software offers a lot of features like data warehouse automation and data mashups.
 Two different platforms are available based on user need.
 Birst’s clients include Citrix and the YMCA.